gersterk/krvnabanka/README.md

-# I have started to develope and design this when I was voluntarily working for community development in Slovakia during very firsrt days of the pandemia.
+# I have started to develope and design this when I was voluntarily working for community development in Slovakia during very first days of the pandemia.
 I was inspired
 to make this App amid working for CERVENY KRIZ/SLOVENSKO RED CROSS..